gitpod-io/gitpod/.github/pull_request_template.md

 ## Build Options:

-- [ ] /werft with-github-actions
+- [ ] /werft with-werft
-      Experimental feature to run the build with GitHub Actions (and not in Werft).
+      Run the build with werft instead of GHA
 - [ ] leeway-no-cache
       leeway-target=components:all
 - [ ] /werft no-test